-We miss a tremendous lot in life just become

-interest ourselves in each other, we do not take the trouble to understand what we are living for and what trammarum wonderful flowers of life we cultivate in the little secret gardens.
+We miss a tremendous lot in life just because we do not interest ourselves in each other, we do not take the trouble to understand what we are living for and what wonderful flowers of life we cultivate in the little secret gardens.
 We classify men into groups.
-Lome groups we swallow whole, and min others we reject entirely.
-In the passage which I read earlier there was presented the opinion which the ordinary unthinking. stiff-necked people had of two great men.
-Jesus, the carpenter, was scoffed at as a wine-bibber and a gluton because he came eating and drinking, and was not ashamed to associate with the publicans.
-John the Baptist was quite xmexxxxxxxxxxxxxxxxxxxxx different.
+Some groups we swallow whole, and others we reject entirely.
+In the passage which I read earlier there was presented the opinion which the ordinary unthinking, stiffnecked people had of two great men.
+Jesus, the carpenter, was scoffed at as a winebibber and a glutton because he came eating and drinking, and was not ashamed to associate with the publicans.
+John the Baptist was quite different.
 He ate only the simplest food and was indeed far removed from the world.
-Him these same small minded people called a fanatic and they declared that he had demons.
-Two of the x most xixil glorious personalities of the age, one whose name was destined to immortal glory, were simply cast aside by people to as uninteresting, and not worth the time and trouble they caused.
+Him these same small-minded people called a fanatic and they declared that he had demons.
+Two of the most glorious personalities of the age, one whose name was destined to immortal glory, were simply cast aside by people as uninteresting, and not worth the time and trouble they caused.

-These same people who condemned Jesus the carpenter as a

-glutton and a wine-bibber, also condemned him as a blasphemer and one who scoffed at the rites and sacred formalities of religion.
-They weekf finally carried their prejudices so far that they killed him and cast him from them, preferring to have a thir live among them rather than this glutton and wine-bibber.
-These same people also spent thier times protecting the law, per performing sacrefices and saying prayers.
+These same poeople who condemned Jesus the carpenter as a glutton and a winebibber, also condemned him as a blasphemer and one who scoffed at the rites and sacred formalities of religion.
+They finally carried their prejudices so far that they killed him and cast him from them, preferring to have a theif live among them rather than this glutton and winebibber.
+These same people also spent their times protecting the law, performing sacrefices and saying prayers.
 In all this they were seeking God, if haply they might find him.

 But history has given a different judgement of the importance of persons in Palestine at that time.
-The scribes, the min cheif priests, The sadducees and the Pharisees are only names of groups of unknown men and perchance women, whose importance in ministery comes from the fact that they were fools enough to reject the carpenter, demand his life, and cast him from as unfit for their company.
-On the other hand the rejected carpenter is seen in the light of hidtory to have been so important, that thousands of people have declared him to be very God.
+The scribes, the chief priests, the sadduces and the pharisees are only names of groups of unknown men and perchance women, whose importance in history comes from the fact that they were fools enough to reject the carpenter, demand his life, and cast him from as unfit for their company.
+On the other hand, the rejected carpenter is seen in the light of history to have been so important, that thousands of people have declared him to be very God.

-I just mention this incident to point out the fact that we do not always know who is great and who is small among our cont temporaries.
-He, upon whom future generations may look as the g greatest man of the times may be suffering in prison.
-Or he may be warring at some bench in a great factory, or he may be tramping the highways looking for employment, or he may be cradled in some hovel, to be carried by the grace of God through the deadly season in the great city.
+I just mention this incident to point out the fact that we do not always know who is great and who is small among our contemporaries.
+He, upon whom future generations may look as the greatest man of the times may be suffering in prison.
+Or he may be working at some bench in a great factory, or he may be tramping the highways looking for employment, or he may be cradled in some hovel, to be carried by the grace of God through the deadly season in the great city.
 Who knows, who can tell?

 We flatter ourselves upon our judgement of human nature, our capacity to find God, to know life, upon our ability to select great men and good men?
 What presumption.
-A hundred years kex hence people may laugh at us for our folly, for our conceit and our pride, our idiocy and our blindness.
+A hundred years hence people may laugh at us for our folly, for our conceit and our pride, our idiocy and our blindness.